gohugoio/hugoThemesSiteBuilder/README.md

 **Question:** My theme flagged as 'old' when it's been updated recently.

 **Answer:** We use Hugo Modules to manage the themes -- which is backed by Go Modules.
 If you have one or more tagged releases (e.g. `v1.0.0`), we will choose the last version within the current major version.
 To get rid of that warning you need to tag a new release and wait for us to rebuild the theme site.
-Note that for theme that doesn't version their themes, it picks the latest commit.
+Note that for unversioned themes, the latest commit gets picked.